 If you have been harmed by a dog bite, you recognize that you need to advocate for your rights – and your rightful compensation – but you are in the vulnerable position of having been injured, and you may have very little understanding of the legal process.
 The advantages of having a practiced dog bite lawyer in your corner can be difficult to overstate.
 Consider all the following:

 A dog bite injury can leave you seriously injured and can come with long-lasting complications.
 If you find yourself in this difficult situation, David J. Cowhey at the New Jersey Dog Bite Lawyer is an accomplished dog bite lawyer with an impressive track record for successfully resolving complex dog bite claims like yours.
 The outcome of your claim is important to your recovery and your future, and our distinguished legal team is poised to help.
-To learn more about what we can do for you, please do not wait to reach out and contact or call us at 866-343-3181 today.
+To learn more about what we can do for you, please reach out to us through our online form or call us at (866) 259-4377 today.